mcollina/fastify-sandbox/README.md

 }
 ```

-## Missing isolates support
+## Missing compiler support

 In case there is no compiler toolchain available in the system,
-compiling the isolates support for the current Node.js version would
+compiling the code needed to support for the current Node.js version would
 be impossible.
 In this case we rely on [import-fresh](https://npm.im/import-fresh)
 instead.